afzaldepllc/digi-era-pro/Z- Docuuments-folder/COMMUNICATION/supabase_implementation_plan-version-2.md

 now make sure to implement these things properly with the realtime

+use these docs to understand the main flow of this project and than make sure to impelement the requisted things  Z- Docuuments-folder\COMMUNICATION\supabase_implementation_plan-version-2.md
+D:\digi-era-pro\Z- Docuuments-folder\COMMUNICATION\SUPABASE_CHAT_COMPREHENSIVE_IMPLEMENTATION_PLAN-version-3.md
+Z- Docuuments-folder\COMMUNICATION\COMMUNICATION_SYSTEM_README-WITH-SUPABASE-FINAL-VERSION-4.md

 1) in the groups we can mention anyone from the channel_members using this button {/* Mention button */}
                         <button className="border-0 p-2 transition-colors duration-150 hover:text-primary hover:[&>svg]:text-primary hover:[&>svg]:scale-110 [&>svg]:transition-all [&>svg]:duration-150" onClick={openMentionSuggestions} title="Mention someone">